 In September 2017, Dr. Hoffmeister was part of the research team that discovered norpsilocin, a natural compound in the magic mushroom Psilocybe cubensis, using 1D and 2D NMR spectroscopy.1 The team was able to visualize Psilocybe mushrooms’ authentic metabolic profile through a new extraction method they developed that avoided dephosphorylation.
 They hypothesize that norpsilocin is derived from baeocystin (a known product of Psilocybe mushrooms) upon its dephosphorylation in the body.
 They also believe that norpsilocin is likely psychotropic, but this has yet to be confirmed.
 This important discovery was covered by Psychedelic Science Review.

-As reported in November 2019, Dr. Hoffmeister contributed to the first-ever identification of naturally occurring beta-carbolines in Psilocybe mushrooms species.2 APsychedelic Science Review article explains how the discovery advances our understanding of the psychoactive experience and the therapeutic potential of psilocybin.
+As reported in November 2019, Dr. Hoffmeister contributed to the first-ever identification of naturally occurring beta-carbolines in Psilocybe mushrooms species in a study led by Dr. Felix Blei.2 A Psychedelic Science Review article explains how the discovery advances our understanding of the psychoactive experience and the therapeutic potential of psilocybin.

-In January 2020, Dr. Hoffmeister was part of a research team led by Dr. Felix Blei that used advanced spectroscopy to help identify two enzymes and three compounds (and their structures) involved in the characteristic bluing of psilocybin-containing mushrooms.3 Psychedelic Science Review reported on the findings in a subsequent article.
+In January 2020, Dr. Hoffmeister was part of a research team led by Dr. Claudius Lenz that used advanced spectroscopy to help identify two enzymes and three compounds (and their structures) involved in the characteristic bluing of psilocybin-containing mushrooms.3 Psychedelic Science Review reported on the findings in a subsequent article.
+In July 2021, the researchers revised their theory on the origin of the mushrooms’ blue color based on new spectroscopy data.4

 In December 2020, CaaMTech (a psychedelic pharmaceutical R&D company founded and led by Dr. Andrew Chadeayne) announced a collaboration with HKI aimed at elucidating the chemical composition of Psilocybe mushrooms.
 Under Dr. Hoffmeister’s direction, the research team will compare the chemical structures and processes of different Psilocybe mushroom strains, among other work.
 In a press release, Dr. Hoffmeister stated,